-As system portability is an important constraint, the weight of the system was minimized in the design.
+As system portability is an important constraint, the weight of the system was further minimized in the second-generation design (system shown in Figure 3.1 on the following page).
 However, structural rigidity was important, based on the sensing accuracy requirements.
 Finite Element Analysis (FEA) was used to optimize the weight vs. rigidity.
 The detailed FEA study is not included here.
-Additional weight optimization is occurring in ongoing research efforts.
-In particular, now that STRUCTVIEW prototype component selection is final, improvements can be achieved by reducing the electronics enclosure's size and weight.
+In particular, now that STRUCTVIEW prototype component selection is final, improvements were achieved by reducing the electronics enclosure and components size and weight.
+As a result, the second-generation system weight is reduced by 40%.
+The new system weight is about 35-pounds.
+The power consumption was also reduced by employing new lower-power computer, GPS receiver, and wireless router.